webplatform/docs/html/elements/button/index.md

 |Examples=
 }}
 {{Notes_Section
+|Usage=Internet Explorer historically has had problems with the button element, especially when used in conjunction with type="submit".
 |Notes====Remarks===
 The default value of the [[html/attributes/type (button element)|'''type''']] attribute depends on the current document compatibility mode.
 The default value is <code>submit</code>.
 In other compatibility modes the default value is <code>button</code>.
 When the '''BUTTON''' element is submitted in a form, the value depends on the current document compatibility mode.